4 Stone Buildings London Chambers

 The pupillage experience

-My pupillage consisted almost entirely of live work.
-If my supervisor was drafting a pleading, skeleton, or opinion, I would do the same.
+My pupillage consisted largely of live work (except where there were obvious gaps in my experience that I needed to fill).
+This meant that my work generally mirrored that of my supervisor.
+If they were drafting a pleading, skeleton, or opinion, I would do the same.
 I discussed my supervisors’ cases with them as they developed, and carried out legal research on points of law that arose.
-I found this to be a very useful way to learn and quickly get to grips with areas of law that I was previously unfamiliar with.
+I also attended court with them.

 The transition from pupil to tenant